alchira/tutorial/xtatix/README.md

 }
 ```

-This configuration connects directly with the xtatix-central tooling.
+This configuration connects directly with the alchira-central tooling.
 ​
 ### 5. Update `README.md`